thcheung/thcheung.github.io/umgtn.markdown

 ## Codes

-The Pretrained Model can be found at the [Github Repo](https://github.com/thcheung/UMGTN)
+The Pretrained Model and Checkpoint can be found at the [Github Repo](https://github.com/thcheung/UMGTN)

 ## Datasets

-The full datasets can be downloaded below.
-The password will be provided once the paper is accepted.
+Full datasets can be downloaded below.
+Password will be provided once the paper is accepted.

 - [PHEME Dataset](https://connectpolyu-my.sharepoint.com/:u:/g/personal/15083269d_connect_polyu_hk/EWMDKoZhXfNBsjZy0IHwss0B50OhrxctkUWbAiOpq3cuXQ?e=XcTKgo)